Alain Touraine: Work

 Touraine has gained popularity in Latin America as well as in continental Europe.
 He has failed to gain the same recognition in the English-speaking world, although half of his books have been translated into English.
 He participated in 1969 at the Universitas project organized by Argentine architect Emilio Ambasz.

 Honours

+In 2007, he was appointed honorary doctor of the Open University of Catalonia.
 In 2010, he was jointly awarded, with Zygmunt Bauman, the Príncipe de Asturias Prize for Communication and the Humanities.

-Touraine received the Légion d’Honneur in 2014 during his daughter Marisol’s mandate as French Minister of Social Affairs.
+Touraine received the Legion of Honour in 2014 during his daughter Marisol’s mandate as French Minister of Social Affairs.